-Junior Julia Vincent was named the SEC Diver of the Week, for posting wins in the 1-meter and 3-meter competitions at the Georgia Tech Invitational, Nov.
-17-19.
-Vincent was also named the SEC Diver of the Week for winning the 1-meter and 3-meter against Arkansas on Nov.
+Junior Julia Vincent was named the SEC Diver of the Week three times this season.
+She took SEC honors by winning the 1-meter and 3-meter at the Tennessee Diving Invitational on Jan.
+3, for posting wins in the 1-meter and 3-meter competitions at the Georgia Tech Invitational, Nov.
+17-19, and for winning the 1-meter and 3-meter against Arkansas on Nov.
 4.

 With the Gamecocks' 177-123 win at Arkansas on Nov.
 4, head coach McGee Moody notched his 100th victory as South Carolina's head coach.

-The doubles team of Paige Cline and Hadley Berg won the UVa.
-Invitational in Charlottesville, Va., Sept.
-24-25.
+The doubles pairing of Paige Cline and Hadley Berg came in ranked 27th nationally in the same rankings.

 TRACK & FIELD

 Four individuals and one relay team have qualified for the 2017 NCAA Indoor Track and Field Championships, March 10-11, in College Station, Texas.
 On the men's side, Josh Awotunde will represent the Gamecocks in the shot put, and Ncincilili Titi will run the 200m.
 For the women, Natasha Dicks will make her second NCAA Indoor Championships appearance in the triple jump, and Rougui Sow makes her NCAA debut in the long jump.
 The Gamecocks will also field a women's 4x400m relay team, slated to consist of Aliyah Abrams, Tyler Brockington, Briana Haith and Precious Holmes.
 Maiya Dendy and Marisa Bellamy are listed as alternates.